MeadowlarkDAW/rainout/DESIGN_DOC.md

     /// By default this is set to `None`. pub use_application_name: Option<String>,

+    /// If this is `true`, then the system will try to automatically connect to
+    /// the default audio input port/ports when using `AutoOption::Auto`.
+    ///
+    /// If you only want audio outputs, then set this to `false`.
+    ///
+    /// By default this is set to `false`. pub auto_audio_inputs: bool,

     #[cfg(feature = "midi")]
     /// The maximum number of events a MIDI buffer can hold.
     ///